Leadership and governance

 Board of directors

-The Board of Directors of CCV Group B.V. consists of Enny van de Velden (chair of the Board of Directors and CCO), Michiel Bijleveld (CTO) and Sander Maatman (CFRO).
-With Enny van de Velden, daughter of founders Cor and Bep van de Velden, as chair of the Board, CCV remains a family firm to this day.
-Read more here about the members of the board, their background and responsibilities.
+The Board of Directors of CCV Group B.V. consists of Eric van Berckel (COO and Chair of the Board of Directors), Andre Valkenburg (CCO), Michiel Bijleveld (CTO), and Sander Maatman (CFRO).
+Read more here about the members of the board, their backgrounds and responsibilities.

 Chief Commercial Officer (CCO)